McAyany/Jitume-job-link/README.md

 ---

 ## 🔹 Author
-Developed by **[Your Name]** as part of a final project to improve access to job opportunities in Kenya's informal sector.
+Developed by **Ayany Obala** as part of PLP-July Cohort final project to improve access to job opportunities in Kenya's informal sector.